Skater Spotlight: Brad, 38

 We started this to make space for the everyday skaters.
 The ones who ride for headspace, for their kids, for connection, or just because it feels good.

-If that’s you, or someone you know, email us at team@ripindustries.co.uk.
+If that is you, or someone you know, email us at team@ripindustries.co.uk.
 We want to tell more of these stories.

-He first got hooked in Year 9, right when Tony Hawk’s Pro Skater took over every living room.
+He first got hooked in Year 9, right when Tony Hawk's Pro Skater took over every living room.
 That era stuck hard.
-Soundtrack in his ears, oversized D3s on his feet, copying tricks in the car park that he’d just pulled off on screen.
+Soundtrack in his ears, oversized D3s on his feet, copying tricks in the car park that he had just pulled off on screen.

 "We spent just as much time skating as we did playing the game.
 Probably more."

-It didn’t last.
-Tricks didn’t click, and when you’re 14, that’s usually that.
+It did not last.
+Tricks did not click, and when you are 14, that is usually that.
 He veered off into blades, BMX, climbing, kayaking, mountain biking.
 Built a business.
 Raised a family.

 But the board never really left.
 It just waited.